bmcmahen/firestore-pagination-hook/Readme.md

 # firestore-pagination-hook

-Cumulative pagination for firestore collections
+Hooks for managing cumulative pagination for firestore collections.
+This means that references to existing entries are maintained as you load additional ones.

 ## Install